alidanial7/cursor-shared-django-rules/README.md

 ### Setting Up in Cursor

 1. Add this repository to your Cursor workspace or reference it in your project settings
-2. Cursor will automatically read `.mdc` files with `alwaysApply: true`
+2. Cursor will automatically read `.md` files with `alwaysApply: true` frontmatter
 3. The AI will follow these guidelines when generating Django code

 ## Contributing